anhoang-agilityio/form-validation-lib/README.md

    - When we focus an input, its validation state will be reset
    - Inputs passed validation will be added `is-valid` class to its `data-form-group` container, otherwise the `is-invalid` class will be added
    - Error messages will be added to error message containers when validation fails, otherwise its text will be cleared
-   - You can use these classes to style for different form state
+   - You can use these classes to style for different form states